antfu/vue-starport/README.md

 ## Special Thanks

 Thanks to [@hangsman](https://github.com/hangsman) who helped to provide the initial solution of proper teleport the element and made this idea valid.
-Also thanks to the viewers of [my live-streaming on Bilibli](https://space.bilibili.com/668380), those who spend time working on this idea together and provided useful feedback feedback in the chatroom.
+Also thanks to the viewers of [my live-streaming on Bilibli](https://space.bilibili.com/668380), those who spend time with me to working on this idea and provided useful feedback during the live.

 You can check [the recordings of my live-streams (in Chinese)](https://www.bilibili.com/video/BV1na41147qR), where I wrote this project from scratch.